Varalaru: Plot

-It is then revealed that Jeeva, Vishnu's twin, had assumed Vishnu's identity, took money from the bank, got drunk and went to Divya's place and attempted to rape Divya's cousin.
+It is then revealed that Jeeva, Vishnu's younger twin, had taken over his identity, took money from the bank, got drunk, went to Divya's place and attempted to rape her cousin.
 Jeeva hates Shivashankar for abandoning him and his mentally-challenged mother Gayathri.
-Later, Divya manages to sneak into Vishnu's room in the hospital and believes his explanation that he is innocent.
-She leaves and shortly afterwards, Jeeva appears, smuggles and dumps Vishnu out of the hospital, takes over his identity and goes to kill Shivashankar.
-The father notices that it is not his son after he gets a call from the real son and gets out of his wheelchair to defend himself, much to Jeeva's surprise.
+Later, Divya manages to sneak into Vishnu's room in the hospital and believes that he is innocent.
+She leaves and shortly afterwards, Jeeva appears, smuggles Vishnu out of the hospital, takes over his identity and goes to kill Shivashankar.
+The father realises that it is not his son after he gets a call from Vishnu and gets out of his wheelchair to defend himself, much to Jeeva's surprise.
 Vishnu arrives at the scene, surprised that his father is able to walk and demands an explanation.
+The film goes to a flashback.

-Shivashankar tells him that he was a Bharatanatyam dancer who behaved effeminately due to dancing and the upbringing of his mother, whom he loved dearly.
+Shivashankar was a Bharatanatyam dancer who behaved effeminately due to dancing and the upbringing by his mother, whom he loved dearly.
 His mother had arranged for Shivashankar to marry Gayathri, who was her friend's daughter.
-He agreed but Gayathri rejected Shivashankar for being too effeminate and insulted him in front of crowd in the wedding.
+He agreed but Gayathri rejected Shivashankar for being too effeminate and insulted him in front of the wedding guests.
 Unable to bear the embarrassment, Shivashankar's mother died on the spot.
-Enraged, Shivashankar raped and impregnated Gayathri.
-The doctor refused to give her an abortion, leading to Vishnu's birth.
-Shivashankar took Vishnu from his mother saying the child would be the only hope of his life.
-But, unknown to Sivashankar, right after he left Gayathri gave birth to another baby who was Jeeva.
+Enraged, Shivashankar raped Gayathri, who became pregnant.
+The doctor refused to perform an abortion, leading to Vishnu's birth.
+Shivashankar took Vishnu from Gayathri, saying that the child would be the only hope of his life.
+But, unknown to Shivashankar, right after he left Gayathri gave birth to the baby's twin, Jeeva.

-Jeeva escapes and threatens to kill Shivashankar at Vishnu's and Divya's wedding.
-Shivashankar fights with Vishnu and attempts to stop him.
+Jeeva now threatens to kill Shivashankar at Vishnu's and Divya's wedding.
+Shivashankar fights with Jeeva and attempts to stop him.
 Jeeva points a gun at Shivashankar and reveals that he is also Shivashankar's son and the reason for why he came to kill Shivashankar.
-Jeeva's grandmother tells them that Gayathri actually became an insane when Jeeva was about to get hit by a lorry, when he was a baby.
+Jeeva's grandmother also tells Shivashankar that he is also his son and that Gayathri actually became insane when baby Jeeva was about to get hit by a lorry.
 Jeeva realises his mistake.
 He wants Shivashankar to shoot him, but a police officer mistakenly thinks that Jeeva is pointing the gun at Shivashankar.
-He fires at Jeeva, but Shivashankar intervenes and gets shot in between.
-Jeeva accepts Shivashankar's apology and gets arrested.
+He fires at Jeeva, but Shivashankar intervenes, gets shot in the attack and dies.
+Jeeva accepts Shivashankar's apology and is then jailed.

-Weeks later, Gayathri does not accept food from anyone, until Vishnu comes dressed up as Jeeva and feeds her.
-The film ends with Vishnu telling her that Shivashankar is the godfather of family.
+Weeks later, Gayathri does not accept food from anyone, until Vishnu comes and dresses as Jeeva and feeds her.
+The film ends with Vishnu telling her that Shivashankar is the godfather of the family.
+During the credits, the film shows what really happened in the first half.